mathai-2023/mathai-2023.github.io/cfp.md

 ---
 layout: page
 title: MATH-AI
-subtitle: "Toward Human-Level Mathematical Reasoning"
+subtitle: "The 3rd Workshop on Mathematical Reasoning and AI"
 use-site-title: true
 ---
 <div class="venue" style="font-size: 27px; display: block; font-family: 'Open Sans', 'Helvetica Neue', Helvetica, Arial, sans-serif; font-weight: 300; color: #404040; text-align: center;">
   <!-- (NeurIPS 2022 Workshop: <a href="https://neurips.cc/Conferences/2022" target="_blank">Website</a>) <br> -->
-  (New Orleans, December 03, 2022, <a href="https://neurips.cc/virtual/2022/workshop/50015" target="_blank">Website</a>)
+  (New Orleans, December 15/16, 2023, <a href="https://neurips.cc/Conferences/2023" target="_blank">Website</a>)
 </div>

 # Call for Papers

+Recent advancements in large language models (LLMs) have unlocked new opportunities at the intersection of artificial intelligence and mathematical reasoning, ranging from new methods that solve complex problems or prove theorems, to new forms of human-machine collaboration in mathematics and beyond.

+Our proposed workshop is centered on the intersection of deep learning and mathematical reasoning, with an emphasis on, but not limited to, large language models.
+Our guiding theme is:

+*“To what extent can machine learning models comprehend mathematics, and what applications could arise from this capability?”*

-The goal of this workshop is to find out “when machines can surpass human experts in different mathematical domains?”.
-To investigate this question, we are interested in bringing together a group of scholars from various backgrounds, institutions, and disciplines to discuss areas related to the following:
+To address this question, we aim to bring together a diverse group of scholars from different backgrounds, institutions, and disciplines into our workshop.
+Our objective is to foster a lively and constructive dialogue on areas related, but not limited, to the following:
-- **Humans vs. machines**: How does human-level mathematical reasoning differ from today's methods?
+- **Humans vs. machines**: A comparative study of human-level mathematical reasoning and current AI techniques.
+How do they differ, complement one another, or intersect?
-- **Measurement**: How should we measure and benchmark progress moving forward?
-- **Key technical areas**: What machine learning advances are needed to close the gap with humans?
-- **Beyond human-level**: Is human-level reasoning the right goal for all aspects of mathematics?
-- **Augmentations**: How can we develop methods that can augment humans in performing mathematical reasoning tasks (e.g. teaching, formulating conjectures,  identifying interesting theorems to prove)?

-The intended outcome is to identify missing elements and meaningful directions for future research related to mathematical reasoning.
-To this end, we welcome papers on areas related, but not limited, to:

-- **Problem solving**: informal  and symbolic problem solving tasks and associated methods (e.g.  word and geometry problems, IQ tests, symbolic regression).
-- **Theorem proving**: machine learning methods for automated and interactive theorem proving and related problems (e.g. conjecturing, autoformalization).
-- **Reasoning in related areas**: program synthesis and software verification, common-sense andnatural language reasoning, retrosynthesis analysis, cognitive and neurosymbolic reasoning mechanisms.

-In addition to the problem areas above, we are interested in research related to the following themes:
-- **Algorithms**: Can better algorithms (e.g. learning, planning) close the gap with human-level abilities?
-- **Analysis**: What are the drawbacks or limitations of current models and evaluation methods with respect to mathematical reasoning (e.g. robustness, generalization)?
-- **Flexibility**: How do we build mathematical reasoning systems that are generic and flexible?
+- **Measuring mathematical reasoning**: How do we design benchmarks which accurately evaluate mathematical reasoning abilities, especially in an era of large language models?
-- **Reliability**: How can we ensure that models generate reliable and trustworthy results?
-- **Transfer**: Can we leverage common structure between tasks to improve general mathematical ability?
+- **New capabilities**: How do we move beyond our current techniques?
+- **Education**: What role can deep learning models play in mathematics education, especially in contexts with limited educational resources?
+- **Applications**: What applications could AI systems enable in the near- and long-term?
+Example domains include software verification, sciences, engineering, finance, education, and mathematics itself.

 ### Important Dates